Stand Together Trust

 Alignment with Principles of Human Progress

-Stand Together Trust is "hyper-focused" on supporting organizations using "principles of human progress."
+Stand Together Trust is "hyper-focused" on supporting organisations using "principles of human progress."
 These five core principles must be evident in successful applications:

 -